Cweili/async-throttle-cache/README.md

 [![coverage][badge-coverage]][coveralls]

-Throttle asynchronous functions and return cached result for each function calls.
+Throttle or debounce asynchronous functions and return cached result for each function calls.
 It can be used for rate limit.

 ## Installation